 A vertical list of design styles with accompanying icons: 'Minimalist,' 'Strict,' 'Friendly and bubbly,' and 'Brutalist,' displayed in rounded labels with simple purple icons representing each style.

-Step 5: Invest In Learning
+Step 5: Invest in learning

 Step five is investing.
 To learn UI design, you should invest in trusted sources and continuously learn from them.
 Doing so will boost your growth.